Our tagline is "If it's remarkable it's trademarkable". But what is a trademark and what can be protected as a trademark? Find out in this cartoon!

 TRADEMARK FACTORY: One more example is taxi operators.
 They all do essentially the same thing and often charge the same rates.
 Whatever sets you apart from your competitors who do the same thing can usually be your trademark.

-WOMAN 1: So the triangular shapes of my favourite chocolates can be a trademark?
+WOMAN 1: So the triangular shapes of my favorite chocolates can be a trademark?

 TRADEMARK FACTORY: Yes!